MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 # Adaptive Cards in Bot Framework

-With the [Bot Framework](https://dev.botframework.com/) you can write a bot is able to chat with users across multiple "channels", like Skype, Microsoft Teams, Facebook Messenger, etc.
+With the [Bot Framework](https://dev.botframework.com/) you can write a single bot that is able to chat with users across multiple "channels", like Skype, Microsoft Teams, Facebook Messenger, etc.

 > [!IMPORTANT]
-> ### Early Preview Disclaimer
+>
 > We're thrilled you want to try out Adaptive Cards! :raised_hands:
 >
-> ... but we want to take this opporunity to remind you that we're in preview and actively seeking feedback, so please expect a few rough edges and reach out with any feedback you may have.
+> ... but we want to take this opportunity to remind you that **we're in preview and actively seeking feedback**, so please expect a few rough edges and reach out with any feedback you may have.

 ## Walkthrough